disafronov/python-logging-objects-with-schema/README.md

 schema problems to stderr.
 Schema validation happens when the first logger instance is created.

+**Note**: The schema is compiled once per process and cached.
+Schema changes require an application restart to take effect.
+The library is thread-safe.

 A valid empty schema (`{}`) is allowed and will result in no `extra` fields being included in log records.